API status

 • Get dbSNP information and annotations on a set of variants.

-The API can be used directly in applications, or accessed through convenient packages in R and python.
+The API can be used directly by your applications, or accessed through convenient packages in R and Python.
 More information on those below.
 The TwoSampleMR R package, and MR-Base web apps both use this API in order to automatically perform Mendelian randomization for causal inference.
 The gwasglue R package aims to extend the use of these data to further types of statistical methods.
-The LD Hub platform also uses the data underlying this database.

 Authentication

 JSON Web Token (JWT) is used for authentication.
 The token is required for most endpoints.
 To obtain a token, sign in to the account page.
-You will be prompted to generate a token, which is valid for 14 days.
-To use your token, add it into your request header under the key Authorization with value Bearer your_token.
-Note that there is a whitespace between Bearer and your token.
+You will be prompted to generate a token which is valid for 14 days.

 The API documentation provides a list of endpoints, whether they are protected (require authentication), the parameters and responses, and an interactive way to try out.
 To try the protected endpoints, click the green 'Authorize' button in API docs and provide your token as instructed.